Sharpness of the percolation transition in the two-dimensional contact process: Preliminaries

-\end{prop} \begin{proof} A similar result was proved by Bollob\'as and Riordan \cite{BoRi06a} for the random Voronoi model (and slightly modified to the above form in \cite{BeBrVa08}).
-As remarked in \cite{BoRi06b} (see also the first three paragraphs of Section 3.4 in \cite{Be08}) it holds for many percolation models on $\Z^2$, namely those that satisfy: (i) A sufficiently strong mixing property; (ii) A straightforward `geometric' condition about lattice paths (which enables to paste together paths that cross each other); (iii) Positive association; and (iv) The condition that $\bnu$ is invariant under the symmetries of $\Z^2$.
+\begin{pf} A similar result was proved by Bollob\'as and Riordan \cite{BoRi06a} for the random Voronoi model (and slightly modified to the above form in \cite{BeBrVa08}).
+As remarked in \cite{BoRi06b} (see also \cite{Be08}, Section 3.4, the first three paragraphs) it holds for many percolation models on $\Z^2$, namely, those that satisfy: (i) a sufficiently strong mixing property, (ii) a straightforward ``geometric'' condition about lattice paths (which enables pasting together paths that cross each other), (iii) positive association and (iv) the condition that $\bnu$ is invariant under the symmetries of $\Z^2$.

-Lemma \ref{mix-lem} above is `more than needed' for (i), and it is easy to see that the probability measures ${\bnu}_{\la}$, $\la > \la_c$, also satisfies the other conditions. \end{proof}
+Lemma \ref{mix-lem} above is more than needed for (i) and it is easy to see that the probability measures ${\bnu}_{\la}$, $\la > \la_c$ also satisfies the other conditions. \end{pf}